WajidSWE44/Data-Structure-And-Algorithm-/README.md

-# 🚀 Java Data Structures & Algorithms
+# 🚀 Data Structures & Algorithms

 A collection of **Data Structures and Algorithms (DSA)** implemented in **Java**.
 This repository contains solutions to common algorithmic problems and implementations of fundamental data structures, making it useful for learning, interview preparation, and academic practice.